johnmdrake1/proj10-Final/README.md

 credentials.ini and client_id.json are additional files, necessary for the project to function, that must be added manually by the user to the "meetings" directory.

-KNOWN BUGS: None which are consistent, everything should function properly.
-During development, some errors, mainly about strings as list indeces, would appear for certain inputs but then work perfectly fine when submitted again with the exact same inputs.
+KNOWN BUGS:  During development, some errors, mainly about strings as list indeces, would appear for certain inputs but then work perfectly fine when submitted again with the exact same inputs.
 This could be due to a variety of factors(browser, time zone, google calendar settings) but they may be completely gone by now based on some changes I made to try to fix them.

+New Meeting button may display twice, click lowest one.
+In addition to proposed times, an additional time with something like bad "(bad date)" "(bad time)" may appear.
+This can be ignored as it should not affect functionality for the times that actually were chosen.